 Covid-19: Medicines with amended access criteria

-New Zealand's COVID-19 lockdown made it harder for people to see their doctor or go to hospital.
-In response, PHARMAC made changes to access criteria for some medicines.
+New Zealand's Covid-19 level 3 and 4 lockdowns make it harder for people to see their doctor or go to hospital.
+In response, Pharmac made changes to access criteria for some medicines.
 These changes helped people get the medicines they needed.

 Nine of the temporary changes are now in place permanently.
 All these changes will help patients access the medicines they need more easily.